 The low glycemic load is from one to ten, moderate from eleven to nineteen; the high GL will be 20 and up.

 Proteins do not have a direct influence on inflammation.
 However, proteins come along with fats or other substances.

 Take a look at protein foods.
-Chicken meat contains fat which can be pro-inflammatory.
+Chicken meat contains fat, which can be pro-inflammatory.
 However, oily fish can be anti-inflammatory.
-Animal foods are some more contaminated compared with plants.
+Animal foods are more contaminated compared with plants.
 They are on the higher food chain step.
 Besides it, vegetable proteins have phytonutrients and healthier fat.

 How To Choose Best Proteins?

 - Consume less animal meat and poultry

 - Eat more vegetable protein such as whole grains, seeds, nuts, legumes, and beans.